 EIL is the Depot Facility Owner of Temple Mills Depot.

-EIL has produced a TMI Service Facility Description which is available on the HS1 website.
+EIL has produced a TMI Service Facility Description which is available on the Infrastructure Manager’swebsite.
 This document contains further information on the facility and obtaining access.
-It is available at: https://highspeed1.co.uk/media/kpfhrm2h/eil-tmi-sfd-final-2022-v1.pdf
+It is available at: https://stpancras-highspeed.com/our-company/regulatory/access-operators/

 Requests for access to Temple Mills Depot must be submitted in writing, in the form prescribed, and to the address provided in section 1 of the TMI Service Facility Description.